 “Netflix isn’t a homespun YouTube channel where we might excuse something that isn’t executed well.”

 Zinoman, like many other cultural critics, ignores systemic issues and direct links between, say, pay scales and representations.
 His review of The Comedy Lineup, a show comprised mostly of people of color, skirts the fact that much of it is not particularly good.
 The only person he is even slightly critical of is a white woman, Taylor Tomlinson, when he writes of her introductory bit that “it’s funny but not…terribly original.”
 In fact, Tomlinson, a comic who is young but has years of experience, is the most polished of the bunch, and one of only two white comedians; the others are still thinking through how to even stand on stage.
 In contrast, Michelle Buteau, who is African American and whom Zinoman praises as “explosive,” is occasionally funny, but in the way you might expect from a somewhat entertaining guest at a party.
 Her trademark is a “Whaaaaaaa?” at the end of nearly every short bit, as if somehow that juvenile expression of dismay combined with irritation should stand in, no pun intended, for actual wit and humor.
-Phil Wang, who is Malay British and consequently interesting in that regard (if only to an American audience), is supremely awkward on stage, and it only takes a few minutes to realize that the awkwardness isn’t part of his schtick—he’s just awkward, and bad at comedy.
+Phil Wang, who is of English and Chinese-Malaysian heritage and consequently interesting in that regard (if only to an American audience), is supremely awkward on stage, and it only takes a few minutes to realize that the awkwardness isn’t part of his schtick—he’s just awkward, and bad at comedy.
 There’s a lot to be said for creating a show where the majority of the performers are people of color, but it does no one, least of all other smart, funny comedians of color, any favors to have nearly all of them be raw and rough around the edges and then have the best of the lot be white.
 Surely, work with polish, done by people with experience, should count for something in a gigantic corporation.
 Netflix isn’t a homespun YouTube channel where we might excuse something that isn’t executed well.
 It doesn’t need to feed off the nervous energy of someone still learning their craft, and it should do its “experimenting” behind the camera and in boardrooms, before foisting hours and hours of mostly undistinguished work upon audiences already stuck with a bad set of options.

 Zinoman reviewed Gadsby when her show was still a travelling performance, and his opinion of it—“remarkable”—did not differ from that of other critics.
 Far more interesting is his September 2018 profile, “The Netflix Executives Who Bent Comedy to Their Will,” of Lisa Nishimura, Netflix’s vice president of original documentary and comedy programming, and Robbie Praw, its director of original stand-up.
 He acknowledges that most critics have pointed out that Netflix is successful with comedy because it simply outspends everyone else, but dismisses that appraisal by calling it a “cynical explanation.”
 The implication, of course, is that Netflix became successful with comedy because of some magical, unique qualities it brought to that endeavor, and all those mean critics are just full of sour grapes.
 Zinoman says that he was granted “rare, exclusive interviews,” but Netflix was under criticism from black women comics like Wanda Sykes and M’onique who complained about being paid far less than male comics: Zinoman barely touches upon this issue and lets the two get away with evasive responses when asked about it.
 As for being granted “exclusive” interviews: Netflix isn’t likely to have demurred at the chance to clear up controversies with the comedy critic of the Times.